 Urology nurse practitioners earn a national average of $125,000–$155,000 per year, with the midpoint across all settings landing around $135,000–$140,000.
-The BLS all-NP median for May 2024 was $129,210 (SOC 29-1171, Nurse Practitioners) — there is no urology-specific BLS occupational code, as urology NPs are classified within the broader NP category.
-Salary data in this guide draws from Nurse.org aggregate reporting, ZipRecruiter and Glassdoor self-reported data, MGMA Advanced Practice Provider compensation surveys, and AAUN member salary surveys.
+The BLS all-NP median for May 2025 was $132,300 (SOC 29-1171, Nurse Practitioners), with a 10th-to-90th percentile spread of $101,340 to $174,420 – there is no urology-specific BLS occupational code, as urology NPs are classified within the broader NP category.
+Salary data in this guide draws from BLS OEWS for the all-NP baseline, plus aggregator and compensation-survey reporting (ZipRecruiter, Glassdoor, MGMA Advanced Practice Provider surveys) for the specialty ranges.
+No certifying or professional body publishes a urology-specific NP salary survey, so treat every urology-specific range on this page as an aggregate estimate rather than a measured national figure.
 Subspecialty is the single largest salary lever in urology: urologic oncology and procedural-heavy roles push well above the median, while telehealth urology and VA-employed positions sit closer to the all-NP baseline.

 | Metric | Range | Notes |